Bachelor of Arts/Science in Political Science

-The "advisor hold" on your iSIS account will not be lifted until you complete this appointment.
+The "advisor hold" on your KSIS account will not be lifted until you complete this appointment.

-To schedule your appointment, check your enrollment date and the advisor that you are assigned in iSIS and call 785-532-6842 or stop by the Political Science Office in Waters 244.
+To schedule your appointment, first check your enrollment date and the advisor that you are assigned in KSIS.
+Three ways to make your appointment: directly book an appointment with Kathy Lilllich, call 785-532-6842, or stop by the Political Science Office in Calvin 101D.